Why Does My Heart Rate Spike When I'm Asleep?

 - Special sleeping tools - A variety of consumer products are on the market to help you sleep in the position that will optimize your oxygen intake.

 - Weight loss - Or, more specifically, decreasing the circumference of your neck through weight loss.
-While sleep apnea affects all body types, decreasing neck circumference is a better predictor of OSA than obesity alone.
+While sleep apnea affects all body types, decreasing neck circumference is a better predictor of sleep apnea than obesity alone.
 Men should target neck sizes less than 17 inches and women should aim for fewer than 16 inches.

 - Oral appliances - Custom molded to fit over your teeth, this appliance gently slides the jaw forward to keep your airway open and your tongue out of the way while you sleep.
 Usually recommended for those with mild or moderate cases of sleep apnea.